goldfirere/cs113/syllabus.md

 |   |     |                    |                    |                    |                   |
 +---+-----+--------------------+--------------------+--------------------+-------------------+

-[Final project] presentations will happen at a time to be scheduled during the normal exam period.
-Projects will be due on the date of the presentation, and papers will be due two days afterwards.
+[Final project] presentations will happen on **Wednesday, May 9, 9:30am-12:30pm** in Park 229.
+Projects will be due at that time.
+Papers will be due **Friday, May 11, at noon**.

 [Sign up on Piazza]: https://piazza.com/brynmawr/spring2018/cs113
 [this survey]: https://goo.gl/forms/Ct69SNCnXQCV6GtB2